autonity/docs.autonity.org/content/docs/developer/deploy-truffle/_index.md

 };
 ```

+### Compile the contract

-7. Compile the contract with truffle:
+8. Compile the contract with truffle:

 ```bash
 truffle compile
 ```

+You will be prompted for the password to unlock your account.
 After compilation you should see something like this:

 ```bash
 Compiling your contracts...